Learn Connacht Irish

 You are welcome to fork the code and build your own language community.

-- Find a native speaker to mentor you one on one, whether online or in person.
-This step is probably the biggest predeterminer of success.
+- Find a mentor: Connect with a native speaker for one-on-one guidance, either online or in person.
+This is the single most important factor for success.

-- Use a spaced repetition app like Anki to acquire vocabulary.
-You should use lists like the ones on this site that offer native context and audio.
+- Build vocabulary: Use spaced repetition apps like Anki with word lists from this site that include native audio and context.

 After you've been granted access, you just need to click on 'login' and enter your email to receive a login link.
 There are no passwords.